Download Careers360 App

 Dithecous Anther: definition, meaning, diagram, Structure, Formation

-Edited By Irshad Anwar | Updated on May 23, 2025 01:18 PM IST
+Edited By Irshad Anwar | Updated on Jul 02, 2025 07:10 PM IST

 The anther is an important part of the male reproductive organ in flowering plants known as the stamen.
-By definition, the anther is a structure that produces and releases the pollen grains, which are essential for fertilisation.
+By definition, the anther is a structure that produces and releases the pollen grains, which are necessary for fertilisation.
 In terms of meaning, it represents the pollen-bearing portion of the stamen, typically located at its tip.
 A typical diagram of an anther shows it has a bilobed structure, each lobe containing two pollen sacs.

 This Story also Contains